dhruv-shandilya/demo-repo/README.md

 # Demo repository

-This is a repository just for getting familiar with github.
+This is a repository just for getting familiar with github!